kalculata/Akana/README.md

 ## TODO

 ### Important
+- Add limit option on all function
+- check relation value that exist or greater than 0
+- on delete
 - [x] Migration
   - [x] Create a table for a model
   - [x] Delete a table